 The Standards Committee is also involved in contributing to and evaluating the outcomes of the 6-Year Planning Committee, which influences the direction and priorities of UTSW.

 There are more than 400 international postdocs at UTSW.
 That’s a lot!
 The International Committee eases the transition of international postdocs to UTSW by providing information and resources in collaboration with the International Office, PDA, and the Postdoctoral Affairs Office.
 They also hold several social and cultural events throughout the year.

 We’re always looking for more volunteers to help us produce this vibrant, monthly newsletter.
 If you have a flair for writing, illustration, and/or are an Adobe InDesign aficionado you may be just what we need!
 In return, we offer a great bunch of fellow postdocs to work alongside, fascinating discussion, coffee, and the space for you to flex your creative muscle.

 The mission of the Career Development Committee (CDC) is to promote training of postdocs beyond the bench by organizing informative seminars, panel discussions, and workshops.
 These events make postdocs aware of various career options available for them to pursue and make informed decisions about what is best for them.
-By joining the CDC postdocs gain valuable experince working with committees, one-on-one interaction with speakers, and the chance to significantly build their CV/resume.
+By joining the CDC, postdocs gain valuable experience working with committees, one-on-one interaction with speakers, and the chance to significantly build their CV/resume.